asmaamirkhan/DeepLearningNotes/6-NNConcepts/4-PracticalAspects.md

 Idea ➡ Code ➡ Experiment ➡ Idea 🔁

-> So the point here is how to go efficiently go around this cycle 🤔
+> So the point here is how to go efficiently around this cycle 🤔

 ## Train / Dev / Test Splitting
 For good evaluation it is good to split dataset like the following: